terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

   - FW rules to allow communication over port 22
   - VPN connection with on-prem (or where ever your Jenkins Master is located)
   - Custom service account `sa-jenkins-agent-gce@prj-cicd-xxxx.iam.gserviceaccount.com` for the GCE instance.
-      - This service account is granted the access to generate tokens on the Terraform custom service account in the `prj-seed` project
+      - This service account is granted the access to generate tokens on the Terraform custom service account in the `prj-b-seed` project

 - **Note: these instructions do not indicate how to create a Jenkins Master.** To deploy a Jenkins Master, you should follow [Jenkins Architecture](https://www.jenkins.io/doc/book/architecting-for-scale/) recommendations.